COMPSCI331-2021/asg-concert/README.md

 12. Browse to the appropriate URL from your browser (which should be <http://localhost:10000/concert-webapp/> if you've followed along), and enjoy.

 13. When you make modifications and repackage your WARs, you can delete the contents of the `webapps` folder and re-copy your new WARs over (while the server is stopped).

-#### Github Classroom
-After you finish this assignment and push your code to the repository on Github, Please check if the execution of `Github classroom workflow` runs successfully without any test fails.